magsenche/hanazono/docs/maths/geometry.md

 - Basic cartesian product $\rightarrow$ Ring
 - "Twisted" product $\rightarrow$ Moebius ruban

+??? question "List 2 possible structures constructed from the circle and the segment"
+    Basic cartesian product $\rightarrow$ Ring and "Twisted" product $\rightarrow$ Moebius ruban

 `Tangent space`
 : The tangent space defines a coordinate system locally on a manifold

-??? question "List all properties of a group"
-    - $+$ interne composistion
-    - $0$ identity element
-    - associativity
-    - $-a$ inverse

-??? question "List 2 possible structures constructed from the circle and the segment"
-    Basic cartesian product $\rightarrow$ Ring and "Twisted" product $\rightarrow$ Moebius ruban